victorodeb/Machining-with-Robots/README.md

 # Machining-with-Robots
-This repository has the goal to present all
+This repository has the goal to present all codes devolped for a work of robot machining optimization through Machine Learning techniques